force11/scwg-wg4/README.md

-# SCWG WG4
+# Scholarly Commons Working Group 4

-An evolving playground for the work of [FORCE11 SCWG WG4].
+An evolving playground for the work of [FORCE11 SCWG4].

 See [<cite>Meeting transcripts: towards a more FAIR representation of a scholarly meeting</cite>][requirements] for some high-level thoughts on what